 Baptists teach that belief must precede baptism, which is their strongest theological claim.
 However, in practice, the way Baptists treat childhood salvation does not align with this teaching.
 In the Baptist tradition, there is something called “the age of accountability.”
 Until this age when saving knowledge and understanding of God’s grace can be acquired, a child is not held to the same standard of faith as adults.

-Regardless of the exact mechanism for salvation, there is ample evidence in Scripture that children should be viewed as part of the Kingdom of God and are in fact exemplars of his Kingdom.
+This idea of infant faith can be hard for some to accept.
+But regardless of the exact mechanism for salvation, there is ample evidence in Scripture that children should be viewed as part of the Kingdom of God and are in fact exemplars of his Kingdom.
 Here are a few samples of the evidence, with my emphasis added:

 Yet you are he who took me from the womb; you made me trust you at my mother’s breasts.
 On you was I cast from my birth, and from my mother’s womb you have been my God.